And that’s including accommodations!

 Then, once you’ve done some research and planning, make a list of everywhere you’d like to visit.
 You may be able to walk to your destinations or take the local transportation for a very low fee.

 Caution: I hardly ever use taxis when I travel… even from the airport.
 Most of the time, you’ll get ripped off.
-So, I usually use the train, bus, metro, or a car service where I’ll be staying (there are cheap services!).
-Or, you can try Uber.
+So, I usually use the train, bus, metro, or a car service where I’ll be staying (there are cheap services).
+Or, you can try services like a Lyft or Uber.
 They’re hot in the US, but you’ll also find them in some international destinations as well.

 So these are a few ways that I’m designing my ideal lifestyle with freedom of time and travel.